 Try to attend any social gatherings with another sober friend.
 This way, you don’t feel isolated, and someone else is abstaining from alcohol alongside you.

 Grab a Non-Alcoholic Beverage:

 As soon as you enter the event, grab a non-alcoholic beverage to decrease the opportunity of someone offering you an alcoholic beverage.
-Soda or water in hand will help with the temptation to say yes if alcohol is offered.
+Soda or water in hand will help with the temptation to say yes if alcohol is provided.